dotnet/docs-aspire/docs/whats-new/preview-5.md

 :::image type="content" source="media/preview-5/remove-environment.gif" lightbox="media/preview-5/remove-environment.gif" alt-text="Removing a local and live Azure environment":::

 This release of Visual Studio also adds support for the Azure Provisioning features in the release.
-When you're using Azure resources in a .NET Aspire app, like OpenAI, and need to have use the remote resources during your local development, Visual Studio gives you a way of creating or selecting an existing resource group in which those resources can be provisioned.
+When you're using Azure resources in a .NET Aspire project, like OpenAI, and need to have use the remote resources during your local development, Visual Studio gives you a way of creating or selecting an existing resource group in which those resources can be provisioned.
 This animation shows the process of adding OpenAI support to an Aspire app, then running the app only to learn the resources need to be created with the warnings in the Aspire dashboard.
 At this point, you can flip back into Visual Studio and use Connected Services to set up Azure provisioning so your dev-time resources can be created on the fly.

 :::image type="content" source="media/preview-5/aspire-preview-5-relnotes.gif" lightbox="media/preview-5/aspire-preview-5-relnotes.gif" alt-text="Using Connected Services to configure Azure provisioning":::